 If you are able, hand your camera off to your helper for a few Mommy and me pictures!
 These are some photos that you can treasure and help you remember this special day.

 It would be fun to coordinate outfits for these pictures.
 Maybe baby wears your high heels or a picture of you twirling your baby around.

-Take hundreds of photos during your photoshoot and get as many angles as possible.
+Take hundreds of photos during the 1st birthday photoshoot and get as many angles as possible.
 Don’t expect every photo to turn out.
 You may only get a handful of really good photos, but that is okay.
 The more photos you take the better chance that you will capture the perfect 1st birthday portraits.

 While taking the photo get down at their level.
 Kneel on the ground, so that you are not always taking shots from above.

 If a photographer is taking the photos, be sure you communicate what shots you would like to capture during the cake smash photoshoot.

 Your photoshoot may not go the way you wanted, and that is okay.
 You need to be flexible and read the signs your baby is giving you.

 1-Year-Old Cake Smash Photoshoot

 Before letting your 1-year-old get the cake make sure you get some before shots (and after shots too!).
 And then let the baby go to town on the cake.
 If he/she is unsure of the cake, help them out a bit and put their hand in the cake and then into their mouth.